lucques/conjin/doc/main.md

     - Not needed when just changing some content of a target
 - **Processing phase**
     - Triggered by the typical HTTP request
-    - Inits modules, template and renders the target / syslet.
+    - Initializes modules and the template, then renders the target or syslet.
 - **Module**: See [Modules](./modules.md)
 - **User**, **Group**, **Actor**, **Privilege**, **Target Action**, **Custom Target Action**: See [Authorization](./auth_authorization.md)
 - **Path**: Internal file system; root points to `htdocs` folder path